Retire in Croatia

 We asked retirees if they have access to good medical care in Croatia.
 They wrote:

 "Medical care is well organised with English speaking doctors all around.
 The big cities have quality hospitals, the smaller towns have at least a first aid.
 Medical care is below average in price, and cheap compared to the USA.
-(Guess Obama needs some more support on that issue)," explained a retiree in Dubrovnik.
+(Guess Obama needs some more support on that issue)," explained one retiree living in Dubrovnik.

 How do I meet people in Croatia?